Skip to content

 openshop migrate only applies SQL from ./drizzle.
 It does not run generation tooling.

-pnpm exec openshop start
+Web pnpm exec openshop start One or more behind your router

-pnpm exec openshop worker --concurrency=5
+Worker pnpm exec openshop worker --concurrency=5 One or more

 openshop start serves HTTP traffic and dispatches cron runs.
 It does not execute queued flow runs.
 At least one worker must be running for queued runs to complete.